GIST-IRR/CRNP/README.md

 save dir, sentence-level F1, corpus-level F1, likelihood, perplexity
 ```

-## Paring
+## Parsing

 > [!CAUTION]
-> If you use a large grammar model (almost larger than NT 300 / T 600), Viterbi parsing may not work due to out-of-memory issues.
+> If you use a large grammar model (almost larger than NT 90 / T 180), Viterbi parsing may not work due to out-of-memory issues.

 > [!NOTE]
 > MBR decoding does not predict constituent symbol labels.